Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Equilibrium via internal motion

 We now interpret turbulence support using this Bernoulli framework.
 On large scales, near the turbulence driving scale, the flow is quasi-steady and often dominated by coherent rotational or shearing structures.
 In this regime, the Bernoulli-like balance reads

 where the negative kinetic term provides centrifugal support against local pressure enhancements, sustaining turbulent motions.

 At smaller scales, the flow becomes increasingly isotropic and intermittent.
-Following Kolmogorov (K41) scaling \citep{1995tlan.book.....F}, the eddy turnover time $l/v_l$ decreases with scale $l$, so small-scale motions cannot maintain long-lived coherent rotation.
-When averaged over a large-scale density $\bar{\rho}$, these small-scale fluctuations largely cancel, leaving a net isotropic contribution that acts as an effective thermal support,
+Following Kolmogorov scaling \citep{1995tlan.book.....F}, the eddy turnover time $l/v_l$ decreases with scale $l$, meaning small-scale motions cannot maintain long-lived coherent rotation.
+When averaged over a large-scale background density $\bar{\rho}$, these small-scale velocity fluctuations largely cancel out directionally, leaving a net isotropic kinetic contribution that acts as an effective thermal support: